brightway-lca/brightway2/docs/lca.rst

 Stochastic LCA
 --------------

 The various stochastic Monte Carlo LCA classes function almost the same as the static LCA, and reuse most of the code.
 The only change is that instead of building matrices once, `random number generators from stats_arrays <http://stats-arrays.readthedocs.org/en/latest/mcrng.html#monte-carlo-random-number-generator>`_ are instantiated directly from each parameter array.
 For each Monte Carlo iteration, the ``amount`` column is then overwritten with the output from the random number generator, and the system solved as normal.
-The code to do a new Monte Iteration is quite succinct:
+The code to do a new Monte Carlo iteration is quite succinct:

 .. code-block:: python